aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/adding-audio-frames/_index.md

 ### Where can I find support for Aspose.Slides for .NET?
 Visit the [Aspose.Slides forum](https://forum.aspose.com/c/slides/11) to seek assistance and engage with the community.
 ### How do I purchase Aspose.Slides for .NET?
-You can purchase the library from the [official Aspose store](https://purchase.aspose.com/buy).
+You can purchase the library from the [Aspose store](https://purchase.aspose.com/buy).